 Disrupting the status quo is hard

-Getting people to do just about anything is hard, because they know (and to a certain extent enjoy) the status quo.
-Change is inherently difficult.
-That’s why people take some friendly coercion or convincing to do something they ultimately want to do.
+Getting people to do just about anything is hard because they know and are comfortable with (and to a certain extent enjoy) the status quo.
+Change is inherently difficult but working to find mentors for your mentoring program doesn’t have to be a daunting task.
+People might just need some friendly coercion or convincing to do something they ultimately want to do.